cuav/doc-data-transmission-wtr-link/en/faq.md

 SSID is CUAV WTR\_XXX (XXX is generated based on internal mac address)

-The WIFI password is: cuavwtr666(small letter)
+The WIFI password is: cuavwtr666

 #### How to change WTR WIFI name and password